– General Information –

 During the Super High Roller Bowl in 2016, Bonomo refused to show his hole cards on the televised game, which earned him the ire of several players who openly criticized his decision.
 Indeed, Leon Tsoukernik took the criticism a step further, calling Bonomo “a scandal person” and suggesting that he should be disqualified.

-After winning an EPT Monaco Satellite Event in November of 2016, Bonomo refused to an official photograph because he claimed that PokerStars “stole” $50k from him in rake when they failed to honor the previous SuperNova reward system through the conclusion of the 2016 calendar year.
-However, he gave in to the request once it was pointed out to him that the tournament rules legally binded him to oblige to the photo request:
+After winning an EPT Monaco Satellite Event in November of 2016, Bonomo refused to take an official photograph because he claimed that PokerStars “stole” $50k from him in rake when they failed to honor the previous SuperNova reward system through the conclusion of the 2016 calendar year.
+However, he gave in to the request once it was pointed out to him that the tournament rules legally bound him to oblige to the photo request:

 Bonomo’s stance on sexism

-In his short life as a blogger, Bonomo created only two posts on the BlogSpot account he opened in 2015: One that narrated his Burning Man Festival experience and a second taking a stand against “Sexism and Misogyny in Poker“.
-In this post, he wrote, “An inexcusably large percentage of male poker players treat women like shit.”
+In his short life as a blogger, Bonomo created only two posts on the BlogSpot account he opened in 2015: one that narrated his Burning Man Festival experience and a second taking a stand against “Sexism and Misogyny in Poker“.
+In this post, he wrote, “An inexcusably large percentage of male poker players treat women like shit.“

 He followed up on this indictment of sexism in poker in 2016, when he reported other players’ inappropriate behavior during a tournament.
 Using Twitter to report what he witnessed at the 47th Annual WSOP, he logged instances of “microaggressions,” which he defined as a “subtle but offensive comment or action directed at a minority or other non-dominant group that is often unintentional or unconsciously reinforces a stereotype.”